 - State filing fee ($39)

 - Notary commission certificate

 - $7,500 notary bond

 Not all packages are created equally, though.
 Some companies offer more expensive packages that also include insurance, public record books, journals, different stamps, and other items.
 So make sure you know what you are paying for before you select a package.

 By starting early, you should receive all your materials before your commission expires.
 When you do, continue to use your stamp until your commission expires.

 Contact Us Today

 Now that you know how and where to renew your notary license, make sure you do it before your commission expires.
+If you are ready to renew your notary commission today, start your application here.
 Need more information?
 Contact the Florida Notary Association to get your questions answered!